TME520/TiMiNoo/README.md

 **The office virtual pet - Feed, cuddle, clean and educate your own unique cat**

 2 mini games, 7 food types, friends visits and presents, one button action, no sound, no death.
+Runs on Arduino Leonardo R3.
+Available for Arduboy and M5 Stick C Plus.

 ![TiMiNoo logo](./assets/logo/2.png "TiMiNoo logo")